 Follow Me Adult Reflection Guides are designed in a flexible way for users.
 Based on your interest and learning preferences, make this work for you.
 The goal is to deepen your knowledge and engagement of the practice and its connection to the Bible and the Christian life.
 There are several ways to use this guide, depending on your time and interest.
-You can read the "Foundational Essay," which takes a deep, scholarly dive into the practice, and then dabble in the four sessions of this guide, selecting parts you wish to explore.
-If you choose not to read the "Foundational Essay," spend time working through the four sessions here.
+You can read the foundational essay, which takes a deep, scholarly dive into the practice, and then dabble in the four sessions of this guide, selecting parts you wish to explore.
+Or don't read the foundational essay and spend more time working through the four sessions here.
 If you study in a group, be guided by the Adult Leader's Guide.
-Whatever approach you choose, make notes in this guide that you can return to over time.
+And whatever you do, write notes in this guide to keep and return to over time.